nio101/BASECAMP/readme.md

 + machine: bc-presence
 + when the outdoor light level rises/falls above/under a light threshold, a latching relay is activated to turn OFF/ON night lights.

+### heater
++ purpose: monitors temperature, and depending on heating profiles, commands the heater latching relay to start/stop heating
++ interface: ZMQ SUB
+  + topic: basecamp.heater
+  + basecamp.heater.profile params:profile_name (from a static list of choices)
++ monitors basecamp.muta.update events to get fresh information about selected temperature sensors
++ reads profiles list from configuration
++ reads locally heating schedules for certain profiles
++ turn on/off latching relay when needed
++ has failsafe procedure if temperature has not been updated for a long time, while the heater is turned on => turn it off to be safe
++ exports regularly (every hour + at every modification) variables to influxdb for recording the active heating profile + the current  goal temperature + the latching relay state (0/1)
++ machine: bc-hq

 ### power_monitoring
++ purpose: monitors the main power supply and send an alert by SMS when there's a power shortage
++

 ### internet monitoring
+purpose: monitors the internet access availability, and send a pushover notification when it is not available

 ### watchdog